arestivo/slides/markdown/indexes.md

 CREATE UNIQUE INDEX name ON table (column);
 ~~~

-Unique indexes are automatically created on unique and primary key constraints.
+Unique indexes are **automatically** created on unique and primary key constraints.

+In fact primary and unique keys are enforced by these automatic unique indexes.

 ---